micha7a/femto-lippmann/README.md

  - replace old functionality:
     - equivalent patterns
     - adding index of refraction in arbitrary place
+    - add saturation lines to plots
+    - double pulse example
+    - make some parts of material non modifiable (or make the composite material more sophisticated)
  - make wave theory 3D